Training Large Language Models To Reason In Parallel With Global Forking Tokens: Abstract

 \section{Abstract}

 Although LLMs have demonstrated improved performance by scaling parallel test-time compute, doing so relies on generating reasoning paths that are both diverse and accurate.
 For challenging problems, the forking tokens that trigger diverse yet correct reasoning modes are typically deep in the sampling tree.
 Consequently, common strategies to encourage diversity, such as temperature scaling, encounter a worsened trade-off between diversity and accuracy.
-Motivated by this challenge, we treat parallel reasoning as a set-of-next-token-prediction problem, and incorporate a set-based global loss into Supervised Fine-Tuning (SFT) using self-supervised bipartite matching between our \textit{global forking tokens} and unique reasoning traces.
-We observe that, while naive fine-tuning with multiple reasoning traces collapses these unique reasoning modes, our proposed method, Set Supervised Fine-Tuning (\ssft), preserves these modes and produces emergent global forking tokens.
-Experiments on multiple reasoning benchmarks show that our \ssft consistently outperforms SFT under both $\passone$ and $\consk$ metrics.
+Motivated by this challenge, we treat parallel reasoning as a set-of-next-token-prediction problem and incorporate a set-based global loss into Supervised Fine-Tuning (SFT) using bipartite matching between global forking tokens and unique reasoning traces.
+We observe that whereas naive fine-tuning with multiple reasoning traces collapses these unique reasoning modes, our proposed method, Set Supervised Fine-Tuning (\ssft), preserves these modes and produces emergent global forking tokens.
+Global Forking Policy Optimization (GFPO) leverages these maximally steerable tokens to incentivize complex reasoning, and the resulting models consistently outperform their SFT counterparts with GRPO on both math reasoning and execution-based code generation benchmarks.